goossens/ObjectTalk/docs-src/tour/overview.md

 ## Variables

-In ObjectTalk, variables must be declared as in the appropriate scope through assignment.
+In ObjectTalk, variables must be declared in the appropriate scope through assignment.
 ObjectTalk makes no distinction between constants and variables.
 If you set it and don't change it, it's a constant.
 If you do change it, it's a variable.
 The example below creates two